 You may also find encounter stress and conflict between members of your own team.
 This can be particularly difficult to overcome, but it’s hugely important to do so.
 In these situations, helping to bring people together, finding common ground, opening up shared experiences and celebrating shared success are all helpful.
 Team-building activities are very helpful in these situations.

 As a side note, though not recommended for the workplace, you can read more about how a charitable venture called “Better Angels” in the US goes about bringing together individuals who are politically polarized here.

 Our resilience (which we can measure with the Brief Resilience Scale) can help us cope with stressful situations.
 Similarly, we can use some self coaching like the ETC model and the ABC framework to manage our own stress to some extent.
-Some people also benefit from meditation, diet, exercise and the steps of the GREAT DREAM happiness model.
+Improving our positive thinking can help us manage stress as well.
+Also, some people also benefit from meditation, diet, exercise and the steps of the GREAT DREAM happiness model.

 The below podcast covers the concept of stress-buckets, which might of interest.